 It’s becoming increasingly apparent that young people want a change of pace when it comes to their careers.
 We’re all going to be working until we’re at least 67 and a lot more of us are trying to find jobs that are meaningful and we love.
-Gone are the days of getting one corporate job at the age of 21 and sticking at it until the day you retire.
+Gone are the days of getting one graduate job at the age of 21 and sticking at it until the day you retire.

 A few months ago, I wrote an article telling everyone that you should take risks in your twenties.
 Whilst it’s great that so many people resonated and were inspired by my story, adult life has been teaching me quite a lot about the working world.

 It’s no secret that young people have been shaking up the workplace status quo since entering full-time employment.
 Whilst our parents and grandparents may have been solely focused on salary when they first started working, we apparently value company culture more than any generation that has come before.